spreadshirt/apps/tablomat.md

     designUrl: null,        /* an URL to an image, it will be uploaded.
                              * **You agree that you will have the rights to use this image** */
     designId: null,             // the id of an exisitng design
     designColor1: null,         // the printColor Id for layer 1
     designColor2: null,         //                       layer 2
     designColor3: null,         //                       layer 3
     designColorRgb1: null,      // or if you like RGB codes for the following layers
     designColorRgb2: null,
     designColorRgb3: null,

     // product relevant deeplinks
     productId: null,            // id of an existing product
     appearanceId: null,         // load the appearance (color) for the product type
     sizeId: null,               // preselect the product type size in combination with quantity
     quantity: null,             // speficies the quantity, used in combination with sizeId
     viewId: null,               // show this view of the product

     // product type
     productTypeId: null,        // start with the product type - cannot be used in combination with productId

     // text deeplinks, the won't work without deeplinking a productType || product || basketItem
     tx1: null,                  // first line of text
     tx2: null,                  // second line of text ...
     tx3: null,                  // ... and guess, the third line

     fontFamilyName: null,       // Cutter, Arial, ...
     fontFamilyWeight: null,     // normal, bold
     fontFamilyStyle: null,      // normal, italic

     isExample: false,           // a boolean flag indicating if the text configuration from tx1= deeplinks is removed or not

     textColorRgb: null,         // you can specify colors either as rgb value
     textColor: null,            // or as id of an print type

     // independent
     departmentId: null,         // load this product type department
     productTypeCategoryId: null, // or this product type category

     // also independent, but for designs
     designCategoryId: null,     // open this designCategory
     designSearch: null,         // or perform a search for designs with the term

     panel: null,                // show the following panel first - "productTypes", "designs", "upload", "imageNetwork"

-    basketId: null       // the id of the api basket to use
+    basketId: null,             // the id of the api basket to use
-    safeSearch: null     // available values "strict" or "off".
+    safeSearch: null,           // available values "strict" or "off".
 By default "off" value is applied; "strict" enables safe search of designs (excludes offensive content).
-}
+    continueShoppingLink: null  // parameter passed to the checkout }
 ```